-One of the most common questions new moms ask is “will my preemie be able to breastfeed?”
-The answer is usually yes, but it may take a little longer for your sweet pea to adjust to breastfeeding if born before 34 weeks.
+One of the most common questions new moms ask is, “Will my preemie be able to breastfeed?”
+The answer is usually yes, but your sweet pea may take slightly longer to adjust to breastfeeding if born before 34 weeks.

 This type of care is an evidence-based practice to help babies in the NICU thrive and develop.
-More importantly, it helps your baby use their natural instincts and feeding reflexes to begin sucking and swallowing.
+More importantly, it allows your baby to use their natural instincts and feeding reflexes to begin sucking and swallowing.

 Skin-to-skin is a powerful thing you can do to prep your babe when it comes time to breastfeed.
 So get your snuggles on!

-Non-nutritive breastfeeding is when a baby is going through the motions of nursing but not drinking milk.
-Basically, you are acting as their “human pacifier”.
+Non-nutritive breastfeeding is when a baby goes through the motions of nursing but does not drink milk.
+You are acting as their “human pacifier.”
 It’s a great way to practice breastfeeding when your babe is tired or needs comfort.

 I practiced non-nutritive breastfeeding with each of my girls.
 My lactation consultant told me to pump right before I would do a non-nutritive session to empty my milk.
 The goal is to encourage feeding cues, exploration, and familiarity with being held near your breast.